PikachuPenial/Titanmod/PATCHNOTES.md

 - Gun Game weapon ladder has been increased to 26 weapons (previously 24)

+- Added Mute button to the Post Game UI that disables the voice chat

+- Added HUD indicator when transmitting your microphone

 - Main Menu has brand new sound and visual effects

 - Added Enable Menu Sounds option